eriizu/delflat/README.md

 # what's this?

-Copy files to a destination subdir with or without preserving path components.
+A tool to copy files to a destination subdir with or without preserving path components.
 When they are kept, they are inserted into the destination filename, separated by dots.

 example when not keeping:

 "root/tata/src/stacks/create.c" becomes

 "dest/tata/create.c"

 example when keeping:

 "root/tata/src/stacks/create.c" becomes

 "dest/tata/src.stacks.create.c"

-Try it using
+Basic usage:

 ```sh
 cargo run -- --root=ROOT_DIR --dest=DEST_DIR [-k] FILES_TO_COPY